optisizer/CleaningDataAssignment/README.md

   * Combine the data frames trainsubjects and testsubjects into one data frame named combinedsubjects

 Step 7 – Combining the created data frames
-  * Combine all combined- data frames created into one main data frame called totaldata
+  * Combine all "combinedXYZ" data frames created into one main data frame called totaldata
   * Name the columns in data frame totaldata (again based on the CamelCasing principle)
     - A table of how the column names relate to the data frames they came with can be found in the codebook
   * Check for and remove any rows with un-complete cases